 some archaeology students, some from Kiel, some from Berlin, one from Barcelona.
 During the five weeks I

-got to know parts of the neolithic culture, parts of moldovian/ukranian culture and parts
+got to know parts of the neolithic culture, parts of moldovian/ukranian culture and a bit

-I spent most of the time at the excavation site where we usually arrived early in the morning.
+I spent most of the time at the excavation site where I usually drew the students, the local workers,

 In the afternoons I usually worked in a temporary office we had set up in the villages school.
 I

 colourized the drawings and compiled texts from the day's notes.
 In the evenings we usually met up at

 one of the small shops for cold drinks and for learning bits and pieces of the local's Ukraninan.